slash071/atlas/src/chapter_01/sub/basics.md

 #### Images

 Images in Markdown are not a super intuitive concept.
-Sometimes it is necessary to reference an image with in a text document and Markdown does provide the ability to do so.
-And that capability is done in a way that's similar to the way links work.
+Sometimes it is necessary to reference an image within a text document, and Markdown provides the ability to do so.
+That capability is implemented in a way similar to how links work.

 Let's look at **inline images** first.
-Inline images are simply defined where they need to be in place and nowhere else:
+Inline images are simply defined where they need to be placed and nowhere else:

     This is an inline image:
     ![Wikipedia](https://upload.wikimedia.org/wikipedia/commons/6/63/Wikipedia-logo.png)